Free Painters and Sculptors: Middle years

-Later Years
+Later years

 The 1980s saw the group achieve a milestone of 30 years but the period saw challenges.
 The group had healthy number of members but had to work hard to ensure that quality remained high.
 In addition, founding members were reaching old age and retirement and their loss was felt.
 Lastly, societal changes meant whereas the group had always been London focussed, it had to look outwards as artists left London.

 However, these challenges created interesting opportunities whereby exhibitions outside of London were staged and new blood was found.
 A new generation of artists joined the ranks and thus kept the group relevant and vital.
 Exhibitions continued to be held at the London venue of the Loggia Gallery although other suitable venues in London were harder and increasingly expensive to come by.

-Modern Era
+Modern era

 FPS celebrated its 65th anniversary in 2017.
-It currently has over 50 members, both from the UK and overseas.
-Membership is granted by election of the Executive Committee on the submission of acceptable samples of work.
+It currently has over 40 members, both from the UK and overseas.
+Membership is granted by submission of acceptable samples of work via the FPS website.

-FPS exhibits at least twice year in London, most recently at the Menier Gallery and the gallery at the Oxo Tower.
-An annual Open exhibition celebrates the work of members alongside selected work chosen from artist submissions.
+FPS exhibits at least twice year in London and the south east at venues such as the southbanks Bargehouse Gallery and Portobello's Muse gallery.